Two Schools, Two Counties, Two Very Different Stories

 Carver Elementary: Georgetown ISD’s Established Campus

-Carver is the bigger campus by enrollment (709 vs 615) and the more conventional one in structure, running the full EE-5 you would expect.
-It sits inside Georgetown ISD, a smaller and faster-growing district than Round Rock that has built a strong identity around the Georgetown community.
+Carver is the bigger campus by enrollment (about 700 students) and sits at 4901 Scenic Lake Drive in Georgetown 78626.
+It runs the full PK-5 you would expect from an elementary school.
+It sits inside Georgetown ISD, a smaller and faster-growing district than Pflugerville that has built a strong identity around the Georgetown community.

 The Neighborhoods

-The Caldwell Elementary zone covers a slice of Round Rock that has been residential for a long time.
-Established single-story and two-story homes on traditional lots, with a few newer subdivisions added in as the city has grown.
+The Caldwell Elementary zone covers a slice of north Pflugerville and the Pflugerville-adjacent edges of the 78664 and 78660 zip codes.
+Established single-story and two-story homes on traditional lots, with a few newer subdivisions added in as the area has grown.
 Median closing price over the trailing 12 months was $350,000 across 52 closed single-family sales.
-That is meaningfully below the regional median, which makes Caldwell zone homes a real entry point for buyers who want RRISD without an Eanes or Westwood-zone price tag.
+That is meaningfully below the regional median, which makes Caldwell zone homes a real entry point for buyers who want the broader Pflugerville-Round Rock corridor without a higher-end price tag.
+Source: VOW MLS DB, trailing 12-month closings, single-family residential only.

 The Carver Elementary zone sits inside Georgetown itself, with everything from cottages near the historic square to newer master-planned construction on the city’s edges.
-Median closing price was $392,490 across 171 closed sales, which is a much bigger sample because Georgetown has been one of the fastest-growing cities in the country for several years running.
+Median closing price was $393,745 across 170 closed sales, which is a much bigger sample because Georgetown has been one of the fastest-growing cities in the country for several years running.
 Carver pulls from a deep and varied housing stock.
+Source: VOW MLS DB, trailing 12-month closings, single-family residential only.

 Browse all homes zoned to Caldwell Elementary or homes zoned to Carver Elementary to see current active inventory in each zone.